thanhha-83/Crack-pass-file-zip-rar/README.md

 # Crack-pass-file-zip-rar
-This is a simple tool to hekp you crack password of zip or rar files.
+This is a simple tool to help you crack password of zip or rar files.

 Author: Thanh Ha.